Heyyassinesedjari/Prosper_loan_prediction_simple_web_app/README.md

 #### Predict Page

-After successful authentication, the user accesses this page where he can fill in the information about the borrower, namely:
+After successful authentication, the user accesses this page where he can fill in the information about the borrower, namely:<br>
 • The Days Delinquent: The current number of days the loan is past due.
 • The Customer Principal Payments: The cumulative amount of Prepayments (Principal payments) made by the borrower on the loan before closing the account.